 Recently I’ve come across some posts on Twitter that have led me off in unexpected directions.
 In short, they have served as prompts for me to ask and pursue answers to questions, processes that have given me both enjoyment and insight into some mathematical ideas and truths.
-I thought I would share some of them in a short series of articles.
+I thought I would share one here.

 I’ve increasingly come to appreciate the opportunities these “How many … ?” prompts afford me to look beyond my immediate perception and initial responses.
 (Simon Gregg, @Simon_Gregg, and Hana Murray, @MurrayH83, are two others whose similar posts I have enjoyed engaging with.)
 With a bit of effort and practice I begin to see new and different ways to conceptualise the numbers represented in these arrays.
 Here’s what I came up with for this one.